NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters
+- `labels` (string, or list of strings): A label or labels to be assigned to this object.
+Always automatically assigned "moving_occluders"
 - `occluder_height` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Height (Y scale) of the occluder wall.
 Default is between .25 and 2.5.